 Twenty-one percent of the Oklahoma City metro population reads Oklahoma Gazette.
 It’s the largest weekly newspaper in the state, and our editorial, design, advertising and marketing departments have all won state, regional and national awards for excellence.

 Our readers are high-income, highly educated influentials who are active in the community.
-The mean age of a Gazette reader is 46, and the average household income is $59,174 — substantially higher than the market average.
-Thirty-six percent of Gazette readers have a college degree.
+The mean age of a Gazette reader is 37 and the average household income is $59,174 — substantially higher than the market average.
+Forty-two percent of Gazette readers have a college degree.
 Impressive, right?

 As you might expect, people who read Oklahoma Gazette are more likely to drink wine, attend concerts and dine out at a restaurant.